 stated in EO 13846 in respect of the provision of underwriting services, insurance, or

 reinsurance effective on the 5th November 2018.
 General Licenses H and I officially revoked on 27 Jun 2018.
 On the 6 Aug 2018 EO 13846 (Aug 2018) re-imposed US sanctions effective 7 Aug 2018 in respect of bank notes and transactions related to the Iranian Rial; gold and other precious metals, graphite, aluminium, steel, coal & software used in industrial processes; activities related to Iran’s sovereign debt and Iran’s automotive sector.
 The US renewed the national emergency restrictive measures stated under EO13846 for another year until 15 Mar 2021.
 SDN List, including secondary sanctions list, updated periodically.
 On the 5 Nov 2018 the US re-imposed full sanctions on Iran.
 This follows the end of the 180-day wind-down period and the re-imposing of sanctions waived in connection with the JCPOA.
 As part of the re-imposition of sanctions 700 persons have been added to the SDN List as of 6 Nov 2018, including persons that had been removed from the SDN List in connection with the JCPOA.
 Additionally, persons and associated blocked property that were previously identified on the Executive Order (E.O.)
 13599 List have been moved to the SDN List and the E.O. has now been removed from the OFAC website.
 On the 6 Nov 2018 amendments were made to the Iranian Transactions Sanctions Regulations (ITSR) to reflect the re-imposition of sanctions pursuant to certain sections of E.O.
 13846 and technical changes that remove references to the E.O.
 13599 List.
 The US has continued the basis for its sanctions for a year by continuing the national emergency declared in Executive Order EO 12957.
+All restrictive measures under EO 12957 were renewed for another year wef 15 Mar 2021.
 On the 9th April 2019 US designated Iran's military, know as the Islamic Revolutionary Gaurd Corps, as a foreign terrorist organisation under the Immigration and Nationality Act.
 On the 8th May 2019, OFAC introduced EO13871 more restrictive measures in respect of exported products from Iran’s iron, steel, aluminium and copper sectors.
 On the 19 Jan 2020 OFAC issued an new Executive Order "Imposing Sanctions With Respect to Additional Sectors of Iran," which impacts Construction, Mining, Manufacturing and Textiles Sectors, and Foreign Financial Institutions Facilitating Such Transactions, FAQs confirm 90 day wind-down

 period until 9 Apr 2020 and new business during the wind-down period